syncfusion-content/wpf-docs/wpf/DateTimePicker/Getting-Started.md

 You can find more details about installing the NuGet package in a WPF application in the following link: [How to install nuget packages](https://help.syncfusion.com/wpf/visual-studio-integration/nuget-packages)

-## Creating application with DateTimeEdit control
+## Creating an application with the DateTimeEdit control

-In this walk through, you will create a WPF application that contains the [DateTimEdit](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Shared.DateTimeEdit.html) control.
+In this walkthrough, you will create a WPF application that contains the [DateTimEdit](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Shared.DateTimeEdit.html) control.

-## Creating project
+## Creating a project

 Create a new WPF project to show the `DateTimeEdit` control in Visual Studio.